Entanglement-assisted quantum turbo codes: Summary of Results

-Our simulation results indicate that particular constructions of entanglement-assisted turbo codes have excellent performance on a memoryless depolarizing channel.
-In particular, we found two quantum convolutional encoders that are comparable to the first and third encoders of Poulin \textit{et al}.~\cite{PTO09}, in the sense that they have the same number of memory qubits, information qubits, ancilla qubits, and a comparable distance spectrum.
-These encoders are non-catastrophic, and they become recursive after replacing all of the ancilla qubits with ebits.
-Additionally, the encoders with full entanglement assistance have a distance spectrum much improved over the unassisted encoders, essentially because entanglement increases the ability of a code to correct errors~\cite{LB10}.
 We constructed a quantum serial turbo code with these encoders and conducted four types of simulations:\ the first with the unassisted encoders, a second with full entanglement assistance, a third with the inner encoder assisted, and a fourth with the outer encoder assisted.
-The unassisted quantum turbo codes have performance similar to those of Poulin \textit{et al}.~in Ref.~\cite{PTO09}.
-The encoders with full entanglement assistance have a tremendous boost in performance over the unassisted ones, in the sense that they can operate reliably in a noise regime several dB beyond the unassisted turbo codes.
-This boost is due to the improvement in the distance spectrum and is also due to the encoder becoming recursive.
+Due to our enhancement of the quantum turbo decoding algorithm from Ref.~\cite{PTO09}, the unassisted quantum turbo codes perform significantly better than those in Ref.~\cite{PTO09}.
+The encoders with full entanglement assistance have an improvement in performance over the unassisted ones, in the sense that they can operate reliably in a noise regime several dB beyond the unassisted turbo codes.
+This is due to the improvement in the distance spectrum and is also due to the encoder becoming recursive.
 Also, these codes come close to achieving the entanglement-assisted hashing bound~\cite{PhysRevLett.83.3081,PhysRevA.66.052313}, which is the ultimate limit on their performance.
 The quantum turbo codes with inner encoder entanglement assistance have performance a few dB below the fully-assisted code, but one advantage of them is that other simulations indicate that they are more tolerant to noise on the ebits.
-The quantum turbo codes with outer encoder entanglement assistance have performance not far beyond that of the unassisted turbo codes.
-The hope for this last construction was that assisted outer encoders with an improved distance spectrum combined with unassisted inner encoders satisfying the weaker condition of quasi-recursiveness would be sufficient to have a marked improvement over the unassisted turbo codes, but our simulation results have shown that this intuition does not hold.